Biography of William Booth

 Timeline of William Booth:

 1844: Booth converted to Christianity and became a revivalist preacher.

 1849: He moved to London where he worked in a pawnbrokers shop in Walworth.

 1852: He met Catherine Mumford for the first time.
 Catherine shared his interests in social reform but was not taken by his anti-women views whom he described as “the weaker sex”.
 He was particularly opposed to women preachers.
 Although he said he would not like it he would not prevent Catherine from becoming a preacher herself.

 1855: William Booth became a Methodist New Connexion Minister at Gateshead on Tyneside.
 He marries Catherine Mumford on 16th June at Stockwell New Chapel.

 1860: Catherine first rose to preach in the Bethesda Chapel in Gateshead and she was so powerful that Booth changed his mind about women preachers.

-1864: They founded the Whitechapel Christian Mission together in the East End of London to try to help feed and house the poor working people.
+1864: Booth and Catherine founded the Whitechapel Christian Mission together in the East End of London to try to help feed and house the poor working people.

 1878: The mission was re-organised along army style lines with the preachers being known as officers and William himself being the General.
 The group quickly became known as the Salvation Army.
 Booth tried to bring happiness into his services to try and bring in new converts and introduced instrumental music and joyful singing.
 The Salvation Army became at odds with the Church of England particularly because women took such a prominence and the politician Lord Shaftesbury described Booth as “The Antichrist”.

 1891: The Booth’s had been working actively for some years on behalf of the girls who worked at Bryant and May’s match factory in the area.
 The yellow phosphorus in the matches gave many of them necrosis of the jaw and the opened their own match factory in Old Ford, London in opposition to Bryant and May using an alternative to yellow phosphorus (Red phosphorus) and paying their workers twice the wages.
 M.P.s and journalist were invited to the model factory to take note of the working girls plight.

 1901: Bryant and May themselves stop using phosphorus in the production of matches.